Skip to Content

 Setting Field Names

-For editable databases (dBase, Access, Excel):
+For editable databases (dBase, Access, Excel, CSV, TSV, plain text):

 Type Field Names